 God’s comfort becomes evident only if we suffer.
 Look in v4 in the passage I placed at the top of this post.
 God does not promise that His people will be free from affliction no matter how much the Word/Faith preachers try to make the Bible say that it is possible for Christians to be free from suffering while always prospering.
 Actually, the Bible teaches that Christians are not immune from the suffering that plagues all of creation.
 The promise is that Christians will have God’s comfort in and through their afflictions.
 Why does God do this?
 He gives comfort to those who are His who are suffering so that they may be able to comfort others who are likewise suffering.

-5 For as we share abundantly in Christ’s sufferings, so through Christ we share abundantly in comfort too.
-6 If we are afflicted, it is for your comfort and salvation; and if we are comforted, it is for your comfort, which you experience when you patiently endure the same sufferings that we suffer.
-7 Our hope for you is unshaken, for we know that as you share in our sufferings, you will also share in our comfort.
-(2 Corinthians 1:5-7 ESV)
+5 For just as the sufferings of Christ are ours in abundance, so also our comfort is abundant through Christ.
+6 But if we are afflicted, it is for your comfort and salvation; or if we are comforted, it is for your comfort, which is effective in the patient enduring of the same sufferings which we also suffer; 7 and our hope for you is firmly grounded, knowing that as you are sharers of our sufferings, so also you are sharers of our comfort.
+2 Corinthians 1:5-7 (NASB)

 Did Christ suffer?
 He was beaten, tortured, and crucified.
 He also suffered mental anguish before and during all of this.
 All who suffer as a result of their faith in Jesus Christ are sharing abundantly in His sufferings.
 God then comforts those whom He takes through suffering for the name of Christ.
 The passage above speaks of persecution or suffering for the sake of faith in Jesus Christ.
 Is this happening nowadays?